 - During the breeding season the Tundra Swan sleeps almost entirely on land, but in the winter it sleeps more often on water.

 - Tundra Swans breed in the remote arctic of North America.
 Parents defend their nests and young against a host of predators including foxes, weasels, wolves, and bears, as well as birds such as Glaucous Gulls, Common Ravens, Parasitic Jaegers, Pomarine Jaegers, and Golden Eagles.
 If the parents are present, they are able to defend the nest and nestlings from these threats.
 Wolves, people, and bears, however, are too big to fight, and most incubating swans leave their nests while these large predators are far away.
 By leaving quickly when large predators approach, the parents may make the nest harder to find.

 - Tundra Swans wintering in Chesapeake Bay feed almost exclusively on clams that they dislodge from the mud.
 But it can be challenging to enjoy a peaceful meal: often the swan has to fend off a Ring-billed, Herring, or Greater Black-backed gull that swoops in to grab a clam from the swan’s bill - a successful tactic in about half of these “kleptoparasitic” encounters.

 - Swans have long been associated with ideals of romance.
 Added to their elegant outlines and all-white plumage is their tendency to form permanent pair bonds by the time they’re 2-3 years old.
 Once a pair forms, Tundra Swans feed and roost together year-round.

 - Based on banding records, the oldest known Tundra Swan was a female and at least 23 years, 7 months old when she was identified by her band in the wild, in Ohio.
-She had been banded in the same state.
+She was originally banded in the same state.